• Home

 • Can I take this course as a beginner?

 This course is designed for potters who have moved beyond the beginner stage.
-You should already have a good grasp of basic techniques like centring, pulling up, opening and shaping the clay, but want to refine these skills further.
-Mastering large weights isn’t essential – tableware is typically thrown with a maximum of 1.3 kg of clay, and most pieces use much less.
-The course is perfect for intermediate and advanced potters.
+You should already have a good grasp of basic techniques such as centring, pulling up, opening and shaping the clay, and wish to further refine these skills.
+There is no need to master large weights – tableware is typically thrown with a maximum of 1.3 kg of clay, and most pieces use much less.
+This course is ideal for intermediate and advanced potters.
 Even experienced ceramicists will gain new insights.

 If you’re a beginner, we recommend starting with our beginner’s throwing course with Aster Caemaert.